-He is a searcher, teacher, theatre director, publisher, translator, editor and co-editor of books and journal special editions.
+He is a scholar, teacher, theatre director, publisher, translator, editor and co-editor of books and journal special issues.

-He has received awards and scholarships from the British Council (1994–95), the City of Poznań (1996), the Foundation for Polish Science (1998), the Fulbright Foundation (2002–03), and the president of Adam Mickiewicz University (2009, 2013).
+Prof. Ziółkowski has received awards and scholarships from the British Council (1994–95), the City of Poznań (1996), the Foundation for Polish Science (1998), the Fulbright Foundation (2002–03), and the president of Adam Mickiewicz University (2009, 2013, 2019).